dtcenter/METexpress/container_deployment/README-INSTALL.md

 METexpress is a tool suite of applications that run under Docker.
 For questions or bugs you can use the "contact" link in the header at the top of the landing page or if you have NOAA credentials you can use the "bugs/issues" link at the top of each application.
-Failing that contact Randy Pierce at randy.pierce@noaa.gov.
+Failing that contact Randy Pierce at randy.pierce@noaa.gov or Molly Smith at molly.b.smith@noaa.gov.
 #### setup program
 The setup program will help you configure your METexpress tool suite.
 To do this you must have access to the internet in order to read the Dockerhub repository.